yannickcr/dotfiles/README.md

 dotfiles
 ========

-Config files for Sublime Text, Zsh, Git and more
+Config files for Zsh, Git and more